pivotal/blog/content/post/docker-gpdb.md

 ```

 ### Step 4: Starting GPDB
 Now that we are inside of the container, we are able to work with the database itself.
 We do not need to compile GPDB because it was already done for us when we built the image, so all we have to do is make our database.
 There are a few different ways to do this, but easiest is creating a GPDB demo cluster.
 Since the update, the 'su gpadmin' command also runs the 'make cluster' command, in addition to a few others.
-After entering the above, a demo cluster will be running.
+After entering the below, a demo cluster will run.

 ```
 # Prerequisites and make cluster